Our Staff

 Hello!
 My name is Rya Owen and I’m a Communications Assistant here at the Fed!

-I have lived all over the Lower Mainland and Fraser Valley and am currently privileged to reside and work on the traditional unceded lands of the Coast Salish, Stó꞉lō, Stz’uminus, and Hul’qumi’num peoples, in the city of Agassiz, BC.
+I have lived all over the Lower Mainland and Fraser Valley and am currently privileged to reside and work on the traditional unceded lands of the Coast Salish, Stó꞉lō, Stz’uminus, and Hul’qumi’num peoples, in the city of Chilliwack, BC.
 Living in this area is a blessing as I am surrounded by lakes, mountains, and plenty of trails, parks, and wooded areas to explore.
 I love to hike, swim, and take photos of my travels around the Valley and Okanagan, which I visit frequently.
-When I’m not working, you can find me out in nature or snuggling on the couch with my pup and partner.
+When I’m not working, you can find me out in nature,playig video games, traveling, or snuggling on the couch with my dog.

 My role at the Fed is to help with communications efforts, including Power Pages, for all of you to enjoy!
 You’ll see me at events, conferences, retreats, and other activities the Fed offers.
 I love working to help others and support them on their own individual journeys!